 Outpatient Treatment Facilities

-In outpatient centers, you don’t have to stay in the treatment facility for the whole time.
-You live in your home and continue your life, but you attend regular meetings.
-The intensity of your schedule depends on the program you choose.
-Typically you need to devote between 5-30 hours a week for therapy, education, medical check-ups, and support groups.
+In outpatient centers, patients don’t have to stay in the treatment facility for the whole time.
+They live at home and continue regular life, but attend regular meetings.
+The intensity of schedule depends on the program.
+Typically they need to devote between 5-30 hours a week for therapy, education, medical check-ups, and support groups.

 The outpatient programs are the best options for people that don’t want or need to have constant supervision: